-We sat down with several professionals in Reno, NV to get the scoop on Divorce.
+We sat down with several Divorce Lawyers in Reno, NV to get the scoop on Divorce.
 Getting divorced is not something that most of us do twice.
 So, as first-timers, with no experience, we enter into a state of upheaval as we fall into one of the million U.S. divorces this year.
 In this tangled web you are likely to find yourself pitted against someone who was once your closest ally.
 And the rules of engagement are secret and complex.
 Read this before moving forward!
 This list will provide a little extra help as you prepare for the next chapter of your life.

 1. Be sure of this decision, 100%